Getting Started with Thermal Energy Networks

 ACTION: CHECK YOUR TOWN PLAN

-See if your city or town plan includes geothermal or Thermal Energy Networks.
+See if your city or town plan includes Thermal Energy Networks.

 We recommend that you read your city or town plan or speak with your local energy commissioner or committee to find out whether or not any of this language is already included in the plan.
 If not, you can ask for Thermal Energy Networks to be added.

-Working with local leaders to bring an ask or proposal to your city council or town selectboard is the most direct path to implementing a Thermal Energy Network.
-You can start by offering your support to city or town staff, including energy commissioners and committee members, to gather the following information.
+Working with local leaders to bring an ask or proposal to your city council or town selectboard is a direct path to implementing a Thermal Energy Network.
+You can start by offering your support to city or town staff to gather the following information.

 3